rubygems/bundler/doc/README.md

 # Docs: Contributing and developing Bundler

-_If you're looking for documentation on how to use Bundler, visit [bundler.io](http://bundler.io/), or run `bundle help` from the command line.
+_If you're looking for documentation on how to use Bundler: visit [bundler.io](http://bundler.io/), or run `bundle help` from the command line.
 You may also be interested in [troubleshooting common issues](TROUBLESHOOTING.md) found when using Bundler._

 Bundler welcomes contributions from *everyone*.
 While contributing, please follow the project [code of conduct](http://bundler.io/conduct.html), so that everyone can be included.